 The Occupational Safety & Health Administration has identified crane contact coming into contact with live power lines to be the primary cause of non-fatal injuries in crane accident cases.
 The OSHA has a standard set of guidelines for crane and heavy machinery operation which should be followed by all companies and crane operators for the safety of themselves and nearby individuals.

 It is important to recognize that many of these causes of personal injury and fatality can and should be avoided.
 The OSHA estimates that up to 91% of all injurious crane-related accidents could be prevented by following their guidelines.

 So how does this impact your case?
-If your Passaic County attorney can find that the crane accident leading to your personal injury was caused by a dangerous situation or by the reckless actions of a second party, you may be entitled to compensation.
+If your New Jersey County attorney can find that the crane accident leading to your personal injury was caused by a dangerous situation or by the reckless actions of a second party, you may be entitled to compensation.
 By showing that the actions taken by the manufacturer, property owner, company, or crane operator were outside the guidelines set by the OSHA and/or New Jersey law, we can hold the appropriate parties liable.

 We understand the great financial and psychological burden any injury can place on you and your family, and as such we operate on a contingency fee basis.
 Our firm will cover all of the expenses associated with your crane accident injury claim, and will only receive payment for once we secure your compensation through a successful verdict or settlement.

-To speak with our firm today in a free and confidential consultation regarding your crane accident injuries, and your options for recovering compensation, please contact us online, or through our Clifton, NJ office at (973) 777-8600.
+To speak with our firm today in a free and confidential consultation regarding your crane accident injuries, and your options for recovering compensation, please contact us online, or through our Bloomfield, NJ office at (973) 777-8600.